Ana Matronic

 Ana Kirby (born August 14, 1974), known by her stage name Ana Matronic, is an American singer, best known as the co-lead singer for the pop rock band Scissor Sisters.

 Career

 Matronic joined Scissor Sisters, founded by Jake Shears and Babydaddy, after they played their first live gig at club Knockoff on the Lower East Side of Manhattan.

-She has stated that, in her eyes, the objective of the band is "about people displaying their fantasies on the outside, trying to break out of the everyday, and look like their dreams."
+She has stated that, in her eyes, the band is "about people displaying their fantasies on the outside, trying to break out of the everyday, and look like their dreams."
 In The Scissorhood, the fan community for Scissor Sisters, those fans who hold a special affinity for Ana are known as "nuns".
 Fans who are attracted to Ana, even if they might not usually be attracted to women, term themselves "Anasexual".